Open-Wine-Components/umu-launcher/README.md

   `WINEPREFIX=$HOME/Games/epic-games-store GAMEID=umu-dauntless STORE=egs PROTONPATH="$HOME/.steam/steam/compatibilitytools.d/GE-Proton8-28" ./umu-run "$HOME/Games/epic-games-store/drive_c/Program Files (x86)/Epic Games/Launcher/Portal/Binaries/Win32/EpicGamesLauncher.exe" "-opengl -SkipBuildPatchPrereq"`

-# WHAT DOES THIS MEAN FOR OTHER LAUNCHERS (lutris/bottles/heroic/legendary,etc):
+# What does this mean for other launchers (lutris/bottles/heroic/legendary,etc):

 - everyone can use + contribute to the same protonfixes, no more managing individual install scripts per launcher
 - everyone can run their games through proton just like a native steam game